wassname/repr-preference-optimization/research_journal.md

 - [ ] then try with lm_head? (but then too much focus on tokens...we will see)
 - [ ] and with prob before ether (because a transformation prob doesn't retain the ranking that is the main feature of uncalibrated llm logits)
 - [ ] apply it all to side?

+Actually I don't want to just match chosen, I want to find an internal correction that's in the direction of rej->cho that maintains coherency

+so right now I've been doing that by ensuring that the cho hs remain the same.... but that limits me, it can't learn anything new! really I just need to make sure it's coherent.

+So like cho up, ref down, and it must maintain either nll?
+How can I make sure it maintains coherency?
+One way is to make sure I am modifying the internals on a intervention that does not change the internals

+ideas:
+- hs changes, but only ones that improve nll_cho?
+- bounded change to hs? like in ppo?
+  - bounded to the realistic space of hs?
+  - bounded to 20% improve?
+  - bounded to some constraint

+note that the dpo losses do not measure coherence only relative likelihoods, so I can't use them to measure coherence.
+Maybe SimPo losses?

+But DPO is already finding some modification of the hs that increases the log prob ratios.
+And normal SFT is already finding some modifiation of hs the incrweases nll.
+I want to move away from relying on that, and instead just use coherency as a limit not a guide.
+Hmm.
+Is there a way to describe coherency in terms of hs?

+softplus(nll_loss - ref_nll_loss + log(0.9))

+Hmm the hrakl (actually ether) exp is stable, it gives a good output but not a good score.
+Maybe with some tweaking,
+- [ ] liek do it on the side?
+- [ ] or without transform?